 - While dough is chilling, preheat your oven to 375F (190C) and line cookie sheets with parchment paper.

-- Once dough has chilled, remove from the refrigerator and roll into 1 ½ Tablespoon-sized balls and place on prepared cookie sheet, spacing cookie dough at least 2" apart.
+- Once dough has chilled, remove from the refrigerator and roll into 2 Tablespoon-sized balls (38g) and place on prepared cookie sheet, spacing cookie dough at least 2" apart.

-- Bake on 375F (190C) for 10 minutes or until edges are just beginning to turn golden brown.
+- Bake on 375F (190C) for 8-10 minutes or until edges are just beginning to turn light golden brown around the edges (centers may still appear slightly underdone).
 Allow cookie dough to cool completely on cookie sheet before enjoying (the centers will continue to bake as they cool).

 Nutritional information is based on third-party calculations and should be considered an estimate only.
 Actual nutritional content will vary based upon brands used, measuring methods, cooking method, portion sizes, and more.